 Contact Urban Jungle for Bat Removal Services

 If you have bats in your house, contact us today.
 Urban Jungle employs wildlife experts for animal trapping and removal in Texas.
-We’ll get existing animals out and then perform exclusion and repair services to keep the bats out of your attic for good.
+We’ll remove bats and perform exclusion and repair services to keep them out of your attic.